afernandes85/sampleapi-python-sdk/README.md

 ![API version](https://img.shields.io/badge/API-v1-blue)
 [![Apache-2 license](https://img.shields.io/badge/license-Apache2-brightgreen.svg)](https://www.apache.org/licenses/LICENSE-2.0)

+---

+**Important note**
+This is a template repository to help get started with SDK generation process.
+Use this template to create your own repository and customize it as per your requirement.
+Also, refer [Sample API SDK Generator](https://github.factset.com/factset/sampleapi-sdk-generator) which is the start point of the SDK generation process and this repository is dependent on that.

+---

 Use this library to integrate with FactSet's Sample APIs.
 Below APIs are supported by this SDK.

 * [Sample API](https://developer.factset.com/api-catalog/sample-api)